Finding Minimum Spanning Forests in a Graph: Introduction

 \subsection{Outline of Paper}

 We begin by discussing some mathematical background for this problem, including a proof that the problem is NP-complete, in \Cref{Background}.
-We then discuss two approximation algorithms that we have implemented: a spectral algorithm in \Cref{SpectralApproach} and a dynamic programming (DP) algorithm in \Cref{DPApproach}. \Cref{EmpiricalData} presents some empirical data about the performance of these algorithms on a family of test graphs, and \Cref{Conclusion} offers some conclusions.
+We then discuss two approximation algorithms that we have implemented: a spectral algorithm in \Cref{SpectralApproach} and a dynamic programming (DP) algorithm in \Cref{DPApproach}. \Cref{EmpiricalData} presents some empirical data about the performance of these algorithms on a family of test graphs, and \Cref{Conclusion} offers some conclusions and directions for future work.